lyz-code/blue-book/docs/gtd.md

 When you hand it off to someone else, and if you care at all whether something happens as a result, you’ll need to track it.
 Depending on how active you need to be it can go to your Waiting list or to your tickler.

-The tracked actions that you can act on will end up in one of the next containers:
+You need to determine what to do with the rest of the next actions once you do, they will end up in one of the next containers:

 * [Todo list](#todo-list)
 * [Calendar](#calendar)
 * [Tickler](#tickler)

+I's critical that all of these containers be kept distinct from one another.
+They each represent a discrete type of agreement we make with ourselves, to be reminded of at a specific time and in a specific way, and if they lose their edges and begin to blend, much of the value of organizing will be lost.
+That's why capturing and clarifying what your relationship to them is primary to getting organized.

 #### Todo list